 What is NOT covered under warranty?

 Some issues are not covered under warranty.
 Our technicians have a great deal of experience with musical instruments and are usually able to determine if the problem is due to non-manufacturing issues.
 The following issues are not covered by warranty:

-- Mechanical wear and tear (rectified by a service, for which there is a fee)
+- Mechanical wear and tear (usually rectified by a service, for which there is a fee)

 - Lacquer wear or tarnishing due to differences in skin acidity

 - Alterations or any kind, or removal/changing of identification numbers and serial numbers